Take an Assessment!

 + Are open to learning new things (especially the latest beverage recipe!)

-+ Are experienced with responsibilities like cash-handling and store safety.
++ Are comfortable with responsibilities like cash-handling and store safety.

 + Can keep cool and calm in a fast-paced, energetic work environment.